Dense routes

-With RouteQ, you can build routes in which orders are grouped closer to each other or localized in a certain area.
+With RouteQ, you can build routes in which orders are grouped closer to each other or restricted to a certain area.
 To do this, use the options.proximity_factor and options.global_proximity_factor options.

 Option Description